Preconception genetic test for couples planning

 Yes, you do.
 Even if the test reveals that you and your partner carry the mutation in the same gene, there is a good chance of a healthy baby.
 You can benefit from the method of preimplantation genetic testing of embryos.
 This test is a part of assisted reproduction methods and allows you to select an embryo without genetic burden.
 Only embryos without mutated genes will be transferred into the mother's womb, thus preventing the transmission of disease to the offspring.

-I took the test alone some time ago, but now my partner and I are planning a family.
+i took the test alone some time ago, but now my partner and I are planning a family.
 What should I do?

 If you have not been identified as a carrier, examination of your partner is not necessary.
 If any mutation has been found, your partner may also need to be tested before you start rying for a baby.
 We are able to evaluate the compatibility of the couple retrospectively.
 It will be the same as if you came together.